Meet the BookSpring Staff Members

 Mariela oversees BookSpring’s book drives, public relations, social media, and brand and community awareness programs.
 She grew up in Laredo, Texas, and has a BA in Communication.
 Growing up, Mariela enjoyed reading the Goosebumps and The Boxcar Children series.
 She reaffirmed her commitment to literacy during her AmeriCorps service, with Literacy First as a bilingual literacy tutor for K-2nd grade students at Title 1 elementary schools.
 Mariela enjoys playing video games in her spare time, reading graphic novels/comic books, and spending time with her family.
 Her favorite children’s book is The House on Mango Street by Sandra Cisneros.

 Program Director – Ed & Rx

 Shannon Thorne, BookSpring Ed & Rx Program Manager, grew up in Cape Town, South Africa, and taught Pre-K there for over 10 years.
-She’s designed an evidence-based program to promote the emotional wellbeing and resilience of children aged 4 – 6 and is adept at computers and data management.
+She’s designed an evidence-based program to promote children’s emotional well-being and resilience aged 4 – 6 and is adept at computers and data management.
 Establishing herself as a loyal BookSpring volunteer upon coming to the United States 3 years ago, then program assistant Shannon became program manager in 2019.

 Book & Supply Manager

 Clare manages all things book and material related at BookSpring.
 She grew up in New York but embraced Texas as her home many years ago.
 She woke up every day as a child wondering, “What can I make today?” and “What can I learn about today?” thoughts that still guide her in her adult life.
 She was a professional student at UT Austin, earning a Fine Arts degree and then a Masters degree in Instructional Technology and Library and Information Science.
 She spent twenty-five years as a Children’s Librarian, both in Texas and Europe, raising three readers along the way.
 Clare continues to pursue her daily dose of making things in her pottery studio and absorbing ideas.